 While the hike is through complete, pristine wilderness, is things changing fast here.

 Back in 2015 was the numbers of hikers completing the trail roughly about 300!
 Hikers a year.
 In 2017 has the number risen to almost 2000.

 On the nine days I used to hike from Kangerlussuaq to Sisimut on the west coast, did I meet at least six other hikers every day.
 And there are even big plans of building an ATV road now between Kangerlussuaq and Sisimut.

-All Information here is from when I completed the hike in 9days in July 2017.
+All Information here is from when I completed the Arctic Circle Trail in 9days in July 2017.

 There are nine Offical Cabins and one unofficial cabin on the trail that you are free to stay in, most of them are tinny with only space for 4people, while 2 of them are much bigger and space for big groups.

-All distances in the post are measured with my Garmin GPSMAP 64, That I carried with me.
+All distances in the post are measured with my Garmin GPSMAP 64, Which I carried with me.

 Day 1.
 Kangerlussuaq – Hundesø Old Hunting Cabin.